klamma/ar-for-eu-book/_pages/chapters/game.md

 Points can be integrated with more complex systems as a progress indicator or currency.
 For instance, players can use the points as a currency, e.g. to buy virtual items or unlock nodes in skill trees.
 Additionally, level systems, leader boards and high scores rely on points to indicate the progress and performance of the player.

+An example for point-based systems can be found on the Q&A platform [Stackoverflow](https://stackoverflow.com/help/whats-reputation) or the social network app [Jodel](https://jodel.com/) where users can gain points based on their contributions to the community.
+These systems contain a voting mechanism where members of a community can award points or deduct them based on the helpfulness of a post.
+Additionally, own actions also affect the points score, e.g. a small amount of points are deducted if a user downvotes a post.
+A difference between Stackoverflow and Jodel lies in the fact that the reputation-points of Stackoverflow are visible to all users to establish a status in the community whereas Jodel's Karma-points are private and serve no further purpose.

+Another use of the point system can be observed in the language learning app [Duolingo](https://en.duolingo.com/).
+Learners can gain experience points (XP) for finishing lessons.
+Bonus XP are awarded for successive correct answers within one session.
+XP show the amount of dedication which went into learning a language at once glance.

 #### Levels